Rajab-Sunkad/Lexical-Analyzer/README.md

 # Lexical-Analyzer
 Lexical Analyzer is the first phase of a compiler that converts a stream of characters from a source program into a sequence of tokens.
-This project implements a simple lexical analyzer in C, which scans a .c  file and classifies tokens such as keywords, identifiers, constants, operators, and symbols.
+This project implements a simple lexical analyzer in C, which scans a '.c'  file and classifies tokens such as keywords, identifiers, constants, operators, and symbols.

 ---